-- 1. Financial planning and review in foreign operations e.g. using different types of financing; internal, equity and debt, and how credit facilities are granted - 2.
-Debt management and new financing e.g. types of collaterals used by the company for debt financing - 3.
-Cashflow management e.g. understanding how to grant credit to foreign customers - 4.
-Cost allocation and control e.g. understanding costs such as insurance costs, transportation costs and costs of customs administration - 5.
-Risk management e.g. foreign currency exchange risks - 6.
-Taxation in foreign countries such as tax laws and tax filing processes - 7.
-Others, please specify - 2.2 Please indicate up to THREE ideal ways to acquire each of the following FINANCIAL CAPABILITY.
+1. DO NOT REQUIRE 2 3 4 5.
+GREATLY REQUIRED Financial planning and review in foreign operations - e.g. using different types of financing; internal, equity and debt, and how credit facilities are granted 2.
+Debt management and new financing - e.g. types of collaterals used by the company for debt financing Cashflow management - e.g. understanding how to grant credit to foreign customers 4.
+Cost allocation and control - e.g. understanding costs such as insurance costs, transportation costs and costs of customs administration 5.
+Risk management - e.g. foreign currency exchange risks 6.
+Taxation in foreign countries such as tax laws and tax filing processes 7 Others places marify

+2.2 Please indicate up to THREE ideal ways to acquire each of the following FINANCIAL CAPABILITY.